anarasimham/anomaly-detection/README.md

 A few pre-requisites that you'll need to setup before being able to execute this application:
 - Compile the XGBoost library and install it locally.
 Compilation instructions can be found here: http://xgboost.readthedocs.io/en/latest/build.html
-  - Once you download the repository, you'll need to `git checkout tags/v0.71` to have the version of the XGBoost code that I used
+  - Once you download the repository, you'll need to `git checkout tags/v0.71` to have the version of the XGBoost code that this project has been tested with
 - Install CMake's latest version to build with.
 On CentOS, I had to manually install using `wget https://cmake.org/files/v3.6/cmake-3.6.2.tar.gz`
 - Copy the transaction data from the Kaggle source site into HDFS
   - First download the data from the above Kaggle link